University of Florida IFAS College of Agricultural and Life Sciences Records

 Series 101, 83, 103, 101, 98, 104, 25, and 99 were merged together in March 2022.

-- A Guide to the University of Florida Institute for Food and Agricultural Sciences Records
+- A Guide to the University of Florida IFAS College of Agricultural and Life Sciences Records

 - Finding aid created by Dept. Staff